-Smoke alarms (detectors): • Present
+Smoke detectors: • Present

-General: • The fire alarm and security system were not tested.
+General: • The AFCI breakers in panel were not tested. • The smoke detectors were not tested during the inspection nor was the age determined.
+This is beyond the scope of a home inspection. • The fire alarm and security system were not tested.
 This is beyond scope of this inspection.
 This should be done by a fire/alarm system company only.